-The new website also features different page types—general pages (pages 23 to 32 in the PowerPoint deck), program pages (pages 33 to 39), process (pages 40 to 45) pages, faculty profiles (pages 50 to 58), and department pages (pages 59 to 67)—and components that pull in different types of content based on tagging.
+The Columbia Law School website is built in Drupal 8.
+Our website features different page types—general pages (pages 23 to 32 in the PowerPoint deck), program pages (pages 33 to 39), process (pages 40 to 45) pages, faculty profiles (pages 50 to 58), and department pages (pages 59 to 67)—and components that pull in different types of content based on tagging.
 (See annotated pages throughout the deck for descriptions available for each page type.)

 Please use https://www.law.columbia.edu/cas with your UNI.

 As a web editor, you will only have access to edit and add content to the sections of the website you’re responsible for.